OscarMui/setup-cheetsheet-macos/README.md

   IdentityFile ~/.ssh/id_ed25519
 ```

-When cloning repos, use `git clone git@github.com:MainAccount/...` for main account and `git clone git@github.com-AltAccount:AltAccount/...` for alt account.
+When cloning repos, use `git clone git@github.com:MainAccount/...` for main account and `git clone git@github.com-AltAccount:AltAccount/...` for alt account, note the extra `-AltAccount` for alt account.

-REMEMBER TO CHANGE `git config user.name` and  `git config user.email` also.
+**Remember to change `git config user.name` and  `git config user.email` also when using your alt account.**

 ## iterm 2
 https://iterm2.com/